Sustainable Development Goal 15: Monitoring and progress

 An annual report is prepared by the Secretary-General of the United Nations evaluating the progress towards the Sustainable Development Goals.
-According to the expert group meeting in preparation for the High-level Political Forum of 2018, progress on SDG 15 is related to actions rather than status.
-For example, there is progress on the numbers of protected areas but enough on the Red List numbers.
-The monitoring framework still needs to be linked to quality to obtain more meaningful results.
-It also needs more indicators in areas such as forest intactness, management effectiveness of protected areas, and meaningful integration of biodiversity into other processes.
+According to the expert group meeting in preparation for the High-level Political Forum of 2018, SDG 15 needs more indicators in areas such as forest intactness, management effectiveness of protected areas, and meaningful integration of biodiversity into other processes.

-The biggest constraints to achieving SDG 15 are the lack of political profile, and a lack of cohesive action.
-This, accompanied by the fragmented nature of efforts to stabilize the loss of nature and life and land, means it is crucial to understand the political relevance of SDG 15 and act accordingly.
-This will give a clear picture of the costs of achieving this goal.

-For target 15.8, no progress has been made, but with the growth in the number of invasive species and their spread due to increased trade and transport, the rate of biological invasions are not slowing down anytime soon.

-For target 15.9, progress has been made, but is not sufficient to meet the target.
-By January 2020, progress towards the national targets related to Aichi Biodiversity Target 2 was examined by 113 parties and about half of them made progress but at a slower pace, which would not allow them to achieve their targets by the end of 2020.

 Challenges

+As of 2023, there is approximately a $700 billion gap in financial support to help low-income countries protect biodiversity.

 Impacts of COVID-19 pandemic

-In FAO's 2020 report on the state of the world's forests, the degradation and loss of forests was mentioned as an underlying cause of the COVID-19 pandemic.
-It is a contributing factor to disrupting nature's balance and increasing the risk and exposure of people to animal-related diseases.
-COVID-19 is a proof that degraded habitats will continue to lead to more animal-human interactions, diversification of diseases, evolutionary processes because parasites spread easily from livestock to human beings.
-It is evident from the pandemic that wildlife trafficking is a great contributor to ecosystems disruptions and spread of infections.

-In 2020, there was brief progress on SDGS 12–15 on sustainable production and consumption, climate action and biodiversity conservation, but these gains were quickly offset once restrictions were lifted.This applies to CO₂ emissions, which declined in major economies during lockdowns, but went quickly back to their pre-pandamic levels after restrictions were lifted.
+In 2020, there was brief progress on SDGs 12 to 15 on sustainable production and consumption, climate action and biodiversity conservation, but these gains were quickly offset once restrictions were lifted.
+This applies to CO2 emissions, which declined in major economies during lockdowns, but went quickly back to their pre-pandamic levels after restrictions were lifted.
 It is estimated that deforestation increased by 12% from 2019 to 2020, and plastic consumption and waste may also increase during pandemic.